Josue Soto: Personal

 Soto was born in Fort Worth, but moved to Monterrey, Mexico, at the age of one.
 His parents are Rogelio and Ruth Soto, and he has a brother named Daniel, a sister-in-law called Veronica and niece named Isabella and nephews named Lucas and Samuel who live in Katy, Texas.
-Soto led Prepa Tec Monterrey to the 2005 private high school championship in Mexico.
-He has played with the ODP South Texas State hand Region III teams since 2005.
+Soto led Prepa Tec Monterrey to the 2005 CONADEIP championship in Mexico.
+He has played with the ODP South Texas State and Region III teams since 2005.
 Soto was named MVP of the 2005 Lone Star Showcase while playing with the Region III ODP squad.